Danny Neaverth

 Daniel J. "Danny" Neaverth Sr. (/ˈnɛvrəθ/ NEV-rəth; born May 11, 1938) is an American disc jockey and television personality from Buffalo, New York.
 He is best known for a run of over 40 years as a morning disc jockey in Buffalo, including 25 years at heritage top-40 and oldies station WKBW/WWKB, another 15 years at oldies/classic hits WHTT-FM and a three-year run at WECK.
+As of 2026, he currently hosts at WEBR.

 Radio career

 Neaverth recalled that his first radio work was as a young teenager, when he, his longtime friend and collaborator Joey Reynolds, WEBR jockey Danny McBride, and others set up a closed-circuit radio station at a Boys Club in Buffalo, under a sponsorship deal with a local pizzeria that "paid" the jockeys in free pizza.

 Neaverth was personally trained in the art of broadcasting by Jack Curran of Syracuse, New York and did not attend college.
-(As a running gag, Neaverth often claims he "went to Syracuse" when asked about his education.) began his career at WFRM in Coudersport, Pennsylvania in 1957, where he served as afternoon jock.
+(As a running gag, Neaverth often claims he "went to Syracuse"—implying the university with a renowned communications school—when asked about his education, a vagary that he says benefited him in finding work.)
+He began his career at WFRM in Coudersport, Pennsylvania in 1957, where he served as afternoon jock.
 In 1959, he went to WDOE and then on to WBNY in Buffalo, the city's first rock and roll station.
-By 1961, WKBW had lured him to host the afternoon drive time slot (he became the station's morning host in 1970).
+Neaverth also recalled brief stints at WKBW (before his much longer run at the station) and WGR, and a short-lived stint at WNDR in Syracuse, which Neaverth was reluctant to take because of his wife's reluctance to travel or relocate, and thus ended by mutual agreement after less than a week.
+By 1961, WKBW had lured him back to host the afternoon drive time slot (he became the station's morning host in 1970).
 Becoming known for the tagline, written by Tommy Calandra, "Danny moves your fanny in the morning!", and the catch phrase "I got up early so I could be the first kid on the block to say good morning to you" among many others, Neaverth spent 26 years at WKBW through top 40, adult contemporary and oldies formats before an ownership change and a format change to talk radio led to his termination in the late 1980s.
 During his time in Buffalo, he co-recorded a comedy record, "Rats in my Room" (an expanded and rearranged cover of a Leona Anderson song) along with fellow WKBW jock Joey Reynolds, that was a regional hit, in 1963.
 For his expansion and rearrangement work, Neaverth was required to join BMI and received $80 in royalties; he was disappointed to find that airplay of "Rats in my Room" had dropped off to zero after only two months and only once (when David Letterman played it on Late Night) did it ever get another spin; he never received the $7.69 royalty for Letterman's usage.